-As of 31.12.2023, the regulatory capital requirements applicable to Ekspres Bank are the following:
+As of 31.12.2024, the regulatory capital requirements applicable to Ekspres Bank are the following:

-- The minimum Common Equity ratio is 4,5% - The minimum Tier 1 ratio is 6,0% - The minimum total capital ratio is 8,0% - The Capital Conservation Buffer is 2,5% - The current weighted countercyclical capital buffer is 2,19% - o In Denmark the countercyclical capital buffer is currently 2,5% since 31 March 2023 - In Norway the countercyclical capital buffer is currently 2,5% since 31 March 2023 - o In Sweden the countercyclical capital buffer is currently 2,0% since 21 June 2023
+- The minimum Common Equity ratio is 4,5% - The minimum Tier 1 ratio is 6,0% - The minimum total capital ratio is 8,0% - The Capital Conservation Buffer is 2,5% - The current weighted countercyclical capital buffer is 2,20% - o In Denmark the countercyclical capital buffer is currently 2,5% since 31 March 2023 - o In Norway the countercyclical capital buffer is currently 2,5% since 31 March 2023 - o In Sweden the countercyclical capital buffer is currently 2,0% since 21 June 2023

-The assessment conducted by Ekspres Bank reached the conclusion that:
+The assessment conducted by the bank reached the conclusion that:

-- Ekspres Bank holds sufficient regulatory capital to comply with its regulatory capital expectations, including the CET1 ratio constraint arising from the Pillar 2 capital requirements decision (25,28% as at 31 December 2023) and the total capital ratio constraint - Ekspres Bank holds sufficient capital to cover its risks evaluated through the 8+ methodology
+- Ekspres Bank holds sufficient regulatory capital to comply with its regulatory capital expectations, including the CET1 ratio constraint arising from the Pillar 2 capital requirements decision (31,55% as at 31 December 2024) and the total capital ratio constraint - Ekspres Bank holds sufficient capital to cover its risks evaluated through the 8+ methodology risks imply an additional capital requirement (Pillar 2).
+The Danish FSA has issued guidance on the calculation methods to be applied when quantifying the Pillar 2 risks.